mguthrieabf/cobalt/docs/test_data_overview.rst

 ----------------

 The script ``utils/management/commands/add_test_data.py`` loads test data from the directory ``utils/testdata``.
-The test data is in CSV format and the filenames (which are specific, adding general files without changing the script will not work), match the models within Cobalt.
+The test data is in CSV format and is safe to edit with Excel.
+The test data is run in alphabetical order so it can handle dependencies between the files.
+Each file matches a model within Cobalt.

 The script assumes an empty but initialised database.
 It requires the default Users and Org to be present as well as the RBAC static data.
 The standard